tomkyle/Databases/README.md

 ###Retrieving connections

-Each `DatabaseFactory` instance works as a Connection factory that provides and instantiates different kinds of Singleton database connections.
-You may grab your connection either by calling a getter Method or access it as array key (the Pimple way):
+Each `DatabaseFactory` instance provides and instantiates different kinds of Singleton-like database connections.
+You may grab your connection either by calling a Getter method or access it as array key (the Pimple way):

 ####PDO Connections